themarchoffolly/pushme-pullyou/PITCHME.md

 ---

-> One day a cobra bit Chuck Norris' leg.
+> One day a cobra bit Chuck Norris's leg.

 ---